brianna-pischke/Expense-Tracker/SPRINT-2.md

 **NEW FEATURE IMPLEMENTED: BUDGET TRACKER**
+Users can add bugets.
+A visual indicator conveys whether expenses have surpased the budget or not.
+Aggregated expenses are shown in comparison to the set budget.

 **MINUTES FROM WEEKLY STAND UP MEETINGS:**
 Weeks 13: 11/19/25 8:20-8:35 (All members) - Talked about adding new feature like a dashboard with a profile viewer or a budget module.
 Decided on a budget module.